 By: William C. (Bubba) Head, Who Was Named 17 Straight Years to Super Lawyers and One of Georgia’s Four Board-Certified Attorneys in Georgia.
 What does DUI mean?
 Bubba Head provides a complete guide about the definition of DUI.

 If you’ve been charged with a DUI, it’s important to know the consequences, the penalties, & how to handle it.
 Over ten different abbreviations for impaired driving or driving under the influence exist across our 50 states and Washington, D.C.
 Georgia’s abbreviation is DUI, but neighboring North Carolina uses DWI.
-So, what is the DUI meaning?
+So, what does DUI mean?
 The little distinction between a DUI and DWI charge can be found.
 The acronym abbreviation in Maine, Rhode Island and Massachusetts is OUI and the Badger State, Wisconsin, follows Indiana in calling its law operating while intoxicated, or OWI.

 A couple of jurisdictions have a total one-of-a-kind acronym.
 The unique DUI acronym in Oregon adds the second “I” for “intoxicants.”
 Wyoming uses DWUI, and no other state has that abbreviation.
 California attorneys refer to DUI charges as a “deuce.”

 Two jurisdictions have a lesser crime known as DWAI.
 New York and Colorado offer this less punitive criminal offense for driving under the influence of alcohol.
 Reductions are most common for drivers who have submitted to an implied consent test and have a blood alcohol concentration under the legal limit, but still not at zero.